-Churchill By Himself is the only Churchill quote book with each entry referenced with a date and source.
-There’s even an appendix on incorrect quotations (called “Red Herrings”), stating why they are not Churchill’s.
-It is also the only Churchill quote book that has undergone checking to produce a text as close to Churchill’s original words as possible.
+is the only Churchill quote book with each entry referenced with a date and source.
+There’s even an appendix on incorrect quotations (called “Red Herrings”), and why they are not Churchill’s.
+By Himself is the only Churchill quote book to undergo repeated reviews.
+The object is a text as close to Churchill’s original words as possible.

 Just before the first publication in 2008, we found that a transcriber had made errors in copying out many quotations.
-Despite a mammoth last minute effort (which cost most of our advance), they were not all caught—as one proofreader later informed me!
-Two proofreaders, Dave Turrell and Barbara Langworth, were devoted to getting it right, whatever it took.
+Despite a mammoth last minute effort they were not all caught.
+Two devoted proofreaders, Dave Turrell and Barbara Langworth, were determined to get it right.
 I owe them far more than they were paid.

-Any book containing as many references as this one is a constant running battle between contrary sources, experts who disagree with each other, and inexorable deadlines.
+Any book containing as many references as this one is a constant battle between contrary sources, “experts” who disagree with each other, and inexorable deadlines.
 We corrected the major transcription errors and issued an initial list of errata for the first American and first British editions.
-These corrections were entered in the second British edition (distinguished by a dust jacket that does not cut off the top of WSC’s head, as in the first British).
-The second British edition (above) is available from Amazon UK.
-Click on this link.
-Unfortunately it will cost more to buyers in North America, but it is currently the most updated edition.

 Sir Martin’s version is good enough for me, and if ever I contradict him, it will be when I find different wording in one of Churchill’s own works.
-I am indifferent to missing commas, which appear and vanish in various texts; but I retain all that seem critical.
-I have not attempted to reconcile instances of English and American spelling, such as the word “organisation/organization,” which Churchill used interchangeably even in English works.
+I am indifferent to missing commas, which appear and vanish in various texts; but I retain any change that seems critical.
+We have not attempted to reconcile instances of English and American spelling.
+The word “organisation/organization,” for example, was used interchangeably, even in English works.
 There is only so much rationalizing you can do before you drive yourself mad.

-For me, the best errata sheet of all will be the third and final edition, and the E-book developed from it: the wind-up of a riveting, 20-year troll through Churchill’s inimitable prose. —RML
+For me, the best errata sheet of all will be the fourth and final edition of Churchill by Himself: In His Own Words, the culmination of a thirty-year troll through Churchill’s inimitable prose.